JeremyHudson43/JH_Portfolio/README.md

 # Jeremy's Portfolio
-Hello, and welcome to my GitHub.
-I've written the following programs for fun and to practice my programming skills.
-My work is organized by folder, please read below for more information.
+Welcome to my GitHub!
+I have created various programs to both enjoy and enhance my programming skills.
+You can find my work organized in different folders, as explained below.

 ## Python

 ### Interactive Brokers (IBKR) Stock Trading Bot
-``IBKR Stock Trading Bot`` - My most recent project: A Python-based trading bot that interacts with Interactive Brokers' API.
-The bot utilizes a mean reversion indicator called Connor's RSI, using one of two choices:
+`IBKR Stock Trading Bot` - This is my latest project: a Python-based trading bot that connects with the Interactive Brokers' API.
+The bot uses a mean reversion indicator called Connor's RSI in two different modes:

 1.)
-A daily timeframe for individual stocks, buying at market open and selling before market close
+A daily timeframe for individual stocks, performing buys at market open and sells before market close.

 2.)
 A shorter timeframe (5-30 minutes) for options trading.
-Poitions are only held for a few minutes, so it can be volatile.
+Positions are held only for a few minutes, making it quite volatile.

-The bot is automated, but user intervention is required for initial setup and for making adjustments to trading parameters.
-Be sure to understand the risks if you attempt to run this algorithm live.
+Although the bot is automated, users need to set it up initially and make adjustments to trading parameters as needed.
+Please be aware of the risks if you decide to run this algorithm live.

 ## Java Swing
-``Library Management System`` - A detailed project that simulates functions of a librarian.
-These include check-in, check out, managing customers, and looking up and maintaining books.
-Implements the Google Books API and a local MySQL database.
+`Library Management System` - A comprehensive project that emulates various librarian tasks, such as checking in/out, managing customers, and searching for and maintaining books.
+This uses the Google Books API and a local MySQL database.

-This project was designed as part of a group project, but the code I wrote is clearly labeled at the top of each Java file.
-A more detailed description can be found under docs inside the Library Management System folder.
+I worked on this project with a team, but the code I wrote is clearly marked at the beginning of each Java file.
+You can find a more detailed description under the docs inside the Library Management System folder.

 ## SQL / PHP
-``Sample Company Database`` - Simulates a simple company database implementing SQL and using PHP as a backend for CRUD operations.
+`Sample Company Database` - A simulation of a basic company database using SQL and PHP for performing CRUD operations in the backend.

 ## C++
-``WAR - Card Game`` - This is a fun C++ project where I've implemented a text implementation of the classic card game, War.
-It accounts for a human player and an AI opponent.
-Each round, the game will deal a card to each player from a virtual deck, with the player having the highest card winning the round.
+`WAR - Card Game` - A fun C++ project in which I created a text-based version of the classic card game, War.
+The game features a human player and an AI opponent.
+Each round, the game deals a card to each player from a virtual deck, with the player having the highest card winning the round.